fay3000/dormouse-detection/README.md

 After training completes, the test set predictions are visualised and saved to `/plots`.

-To view the training performance on tensorboard:
+To view the training performance on Tensorboard:
 ```bash
 tensorboard --logdir=logs/fit
 ```